 1919 Investment Counsel has been an investment advisor for more than 100 years, making it one of the oldest firms in Baltimore and the oldest firm on our list of the top financial advisors in Maryland.
 The firm provides wealth management, family office and financial planning services to a diverse range of clients.
 These include high-net-worth individuals, institutions and foundations.
-The firm is currently headquartered in Baltimore, Maryland, and its financial advisors currently oversee more than $11 billion in assets.
+The firm is currently headquartered in Baltimore, Maryland, and its financial advisors currently oversee more than $15.1 billion in assets.

 1919 Investment Counsel Background

 As its name suggests, the firm traces its roots back to 1919 and recently celebrated its 100th anniversary.
 Today, it’s a wholly owned subsidiary of Stifel Financial Corp.
 The firm houses more than 50 professionals performing investment advisory functions.
-Its team features 22 chartered financial analysts (CFAs), seven certified financial planners (CFPs), an accredited investment fiduciary (AIF) and a chartered advisor in philanthropy (CAP).
+Its team features 23 chartered financial analysts (CFAs), nine certified financial planners (CFPs), an accredited investment fiduciary (AIF) and a chartered advisor in philanthropy (CAP).

 1919 Investment serves a variety of different client types.
 It currently works with: